 If complete payment of the balance due is not received by the due date specified on the Student Account and Billing website, a financial hold will be placed on the student’s record.
-Students with delinquent accounts will not be allowed to add/drop courses for the current semester or register in subsequent semesters, nor will official transcripts or diplomas be released by the College.
+Students with delinquent accounts will not be allowed to add/drop courses for the current semester or register in subsequent semesters, nor will official transcripts or diplomas be released by the University.

 Electronic billing is the official billing method for all current and former students with outstanding account balances.
 Account statements are updated monthly.
-Current and former students are notified at their SNC email addresses when statements are available for viewing.
+Current and former students are notified at their SNU email addresses when statements are available for viewing.
 Electronic statements can be viewed by logging into SNCSIS.

-The College’s official method of communication with current and former students is by email sent to the student’s SNC email address.
+The College’s official method of communication with current and former students is by email sent to the student’s SNU email address.
 Students are responsible for managing their email accounts to ensure that important information can be received.
 A student’s failure to view the account statement online does not constitute a valid reason for not paying a bill by the payment deadline.

 Accounts are subject to interest if payments are not received by scheduled due dates.
 Interest is charged once per month.
 Interest will continue to accrue as long as the balance remains unpaid.
 Interest amounts are posted on the Student Accounts and Billing website and may be changed periodically.

 Some classes carry additional fees that are not covered by tuition, including, but not limited to, materials fees, lab fees, and travel fees.
 Prior to registration, students should verify whether any course carries additional fees with the relevant academic department offering the class.
 Additionally, the student should verify the due date of any additional fees and whether such fees are refundable.